opi-lab/ml4sp-2021/index.md

 - In sound processing: such as denoising and separating sounds in mixtures.
 - In image processing and computer vision: such as image restoration, object detection, recognition, biometrics.
-- In carrying out the software implementation in simple applications.
+- In carrying out the software implementation of simple applications.

 Prior knowledge of this course includes probability, linear algebra, and calculus.
 Programming experience in MATLAB or Python is desirable, but not required.